ayoayco/ayco.io-jekyll/about.md

 However, when it is ready, it will contain details of my [projects](/), [talks](/talks), and some of my [notes](#).

-If you want to read more of my works, I also have a [tech blog](https://fullhacker.com) and a [personal blog](https://blog.ayoayco.com).
+If you want to read more of my works, I also have a [tech blog](https://fullhacker.com) and an outdated [personal blog](https://blog.ayoayco.com).

 Oh and by the way, I'm Ayo, real name: Ramon Ayco Jr.